Taraxacum: History

 Dandelions are thought to have evolved about 30 million years ago in Eurasia.
 Fossil seeds of Taraxacum tanaiticum have been recorded from the Pliocene of southern Belarus.
-Dandelions have been used by humans for food and as an herb for much of recorded history.
+Dandelions have been used by humans for food and as a herb for much of recorded history.
 They were well known to ancient Egyptians, Greeks and Romans, and are recorded to have been used in traditional Chinese medicine for over a thousand years.
 The plant was used as food and medicine by Native Americans.
 Dandelions were probably brought to North America on the Mayflower for their supposed medicinal benefits.
+Purposeful cultivation of dandelions seems to have begun in the United States in the early mid-19th century.